SymfonyCasts/netgen-layouts/sfcasts/theme-templates.md

 *multiple* themes unless we're building some sort of multi-site application.
 In our case, we're just going to use the one *built-in* theme called `standard`.

-But themes are still important, because anything *inside* of a theme can be easily overridden by putting a template in *just* the right location.
+But themes *are* still important, because anything *inside* of a theme can be easily overridden by putting a template in *just* the right location.
 We're going to use that convention to override the Title template.

 ## Overriding the Title Template

 Let's do it!
 First, in the `templates/` directory, make sure you have an `nglayouts/` subdirectory.
-Inside of that, add a new on called `themes/`... followed by a *another* subdirectory called `standard/`.
+Inside of that, add a new one called `themes/`... followed by a *another* subdirectory called `standard/`.
 You may have noticed that we're matching the structure that's over here: `nglayouts/themes/standard/`.